clronniema/wattenberger-kumiko-qgis/README.md

 # QGIS Kumiko SVG

-This repository contains the Kumiko patterns as SVGs into QGIS as SVG Fill.
-Go directly to the [*qgis-kumiko*](https://github.com/clronniema/qgis-kumiko-svg/tree/master/qgis-kumiko) directory to view all access the QGIS SVG Fill ready files.
+This repository contains the Kumiko patterns as SVGs that are ready to be used in QGIS as SVG Fill.

-I have not figured how I could publish all the SVGs to QGIS Styles without generating dozens of new styles.
-Please let me know if you have any suggestions!

 ## Inspiration

-This idea is inspired by Wattenberger's [Kumiko generator](https://kumiko-generator.netlify.app/).
+This style package is inspired by Wattenberger's [Kumiko generator](https://kumiko-generator.netlify.app/).
 To view the source code, please go to this [GitHub](https://github.com/Wattenberger/kumiko) repository.
 I believe she was inspired by this [video](https://www.youtube.com/watch?v=-NuqwJz9RNE&ab_channel=%E7%AB%B9%E4%B8%AD%E5%A4%A7%E5%B7%A5%E9%81%93%E5%85%B7%E9%A4%A8).

 The original Kumikos can be found in the [*kumiko*](https://github.com/clronniema/qgis-kumiko-svg/tree/master/kumiko) directory.
-Click on the images below to directly go to the raw content link for QGIS use.
+Click on the images below to directly go to the raw content.
+More information at the bottom on applying these styles to QGIS.

 <a href="https://raw.githubusercontent.com/clronniema/qgis-kumiko-svg/master/qgis-kumiko/a.svg"><img src="./png/a.png" width="48"></a>
 <a href="https://raw.githubusercontent.com/clronniema/qgis-kumiko-svg/master/qgis-kumiko/asa-no-ha1.svg"><img src="./png/asa-no-ha1.png" width="48"></a>